 Our interest in viruses is primarily driven by their impact on human health and its economic toll.
 Hence, we wondered how the medical and economic importance of viruses is related to research efforts, reflected by the number of genomes sequenced and the number of PPIs detected.
 Unsurprisingly, some viruses received a lot of attention.
 For example, both HIV and Influenza claim a large number of victims and impose a significant economic burden.
 In turn, viruses such as Hepatitis, MERS and SARS cost relatively few lifes, yet come with a considerably economic price tag.

 Virus diversity can be measured by sequencing many virus isolates from different geographical areas.
 Such investigations are especially informative for RNA viruses that evolve rapidly, providing large sequence diversity.
 In Table 1, we summarized the 20 most studied virus families as a function of the number of sequenced genomes.
 Notably, we found more than 7,000 genomes of flaviviridae that include the Zika virus.
 Furthermore, we counted more than 2,000 genomes of retroviridae, including the HIV virus.
 Sequences of variants of flaviviridae and retroviridae appear to be highly variable, as more than 200,000 sequences in both families cannot be clustered into similar sub-groups.
-Norman, please explain in a sentence or two what clustering is and what the cutoffs are.
+A similarity threshold of 98% sequence identity with the tool CD-HIT-EST was used, and cluster representatives were assumed to be the longest sequence in each 98%-similar group.
+Where available, complete genomes from RefSeq Viral and neighbor complete genomes were assumed to be the cluster representatives.

 As another aspect of viral variability, humans are infected by a variety of different viruses.
 For instance, Wylie et al. found that an average of 5.5 viral genera that occurred in each of 102 healthy individuals (1).
 As only five body habitats were screened, including nose, skin, mouth, vagina, and stool, most people probably carry dozens of different viruses.
 However, only a few lead to clinical symptoms or disease.
 Furthermore, Poon et al. found numerous variants of Influenza A in individual human hosts.
 Such variants showed changing abundance over time, suggesting that the underlying viruses adapted to a changing environment.
 Moreover, types and populations of variants varied widely between individuals, reflecting their ability to evolve and adapt quickly to changing hosts and conditions.